omidbachari/rack-work/rack.md

 ```
 Interesting.
 The server expected #call and that's what we gave it.
 Now, the target has advanced.
 We have the right method, but the server tried to give it an argument, and we didn't define the method to take an argument.

 What is happening is that our server is trying to call #call on our app, and it's also trying to pass the parsed HTTP request into the #call method, as an argument.
 This is the next important event in our road map.
 Having the parsed HTTP request available in our app will later allow us to program all kinds of exciting behavior in response to the HTTP request.
 So, in what way is the HTTP request prepared for our use?
 The parsed HTTP request is a hash called the **environment**.
-A hash is a Ruby datastructure that we should know how to navigate.
+A hash is a Ruby data type that we should know how to navigate.
+See more about the Hash Class in the Ruby docs.

 Now, let's provide for #call in our code, that takes an argument, and see what happens next.
 Since we know the server is going to pass the environment into #call, we should ```puts``` it.
 It would help to also call the #inspect method on the environment to see what the data structure looks like.
 Here is **app.rb**: